UlrikJonasLove/React-with-TypeScript-ThePracticalGuide/README.md

 #### Side effects

-* Using useEffet with TypeScript
+* Using useEffect with TypeScript
 * Intervals with refs and effect cleanup function
 * useEffects depencencies

+### 3. The Simple Blog Project

+* using fetch to fetch data with TypeScript
+* Error handling with TypeScript
+* useEffect for the data fetching
+* useState for the fetched data and error handling